LUWIZ

 The citability of a passage

-An LLM does not cite an entire page, it extracts a passage.
-The optimal citable passage falls between 134 and 167 words: long enough to be self-sufficient, short enough to be reused as is.
-It must answer a question directly, starting with the statement, then developing it.
+An LLM does not cite a whole page, it extracts a passage.
+The optimal citable passage sits between 134 and 167 words: long enough to be self-sufficient, short enough to be lifted as is.
+It must answer a question directly, starting with the claim, then developing it.
 An answer buried in three paragraphs of context will not be extracted.

 Accessibility to AI crawlers